zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/a7935df6-ae1e-4bb2-9555-476b33c9a300)

 So we have another folder called triage and a .vmem file.
-I haven't seen that file extention before so I am going to look it up really quick.
+I haven't seen that file extension before so I am going to look it up really quick.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/73a159c0-4812-4f4b-94bb-f5eba5ee67be)